 Rights management information is also administrative metadata.
 Generally known as “rights languages”, they are used to express rights information over content.

 An example of a language for digital rights management is the Open Digital Rights Language (ODRL), an international effort aimed at developing and promoting an open standard for rights expressions for digital content in publishing, distributing, and consuming of digital media across all sectors and communities.

 A machine-readable language for expressing rights for digital content on the web has been developed by Creative Commons, an international non-profit organisation.
 Creative Commons provides free copyright licences that can be applied to in-copyright works by the copyright holder.

 When digital content is created, whether an image, music, sound recording, or video, the file it creates contains some form of embedded technical metadata.
 This kind of metadata generally defines the technical characteristics or attributes of digital content.
 The technical metadata may contain information such as:

 Technical metadata is found in a range of file (mime) types and their corresponding file formats.
 Three open standards containing some technical metadata include:

 In 2006 the American National Information Standards Organisation (NISO) published “Technical Metadata for Digital Still Images” to define a set of non proprietary and open technical metadata elements for digital still images.

-In the library sector the Library of Congress have developed some technical file formats as XML schemes for audio, video, text and images to ensure interoperability amongst libraries:
+In the library sector, the Library of Congress has developed some technical file formats as XML schemes for audio, video, text, and images to ensure interoperability amongst libraries:

 Mark-up languages are used on the World Wide Web and structure the metadata in a consistent way, so that web technologies can use and reuse the metadata in different ways.
 Guidelines are available on encoding metadata schemes into mark-up languages.
 The Internet Engineering Task Force have developed RFC (Request for Comments) 2731 for Dublin Core Metadata using HTML4.0.